yanpepik/UIKit-Vinted/README.md

 Since you are a new developer working on these screens, your first task is to understand the code.
 And as the previous developer did not do a hand-over of the code, you should re-evaluate the existing code.

 1. *Please write a PR review of new classes (and anything general you notice with the rest of the code), like you would do for a regular PR.
-As mentioned above, open a new PR from implementation (`feature/feed`) to the main branch.*
+As mentioned above, open a new PR from implementation (`feature/feed`) to the default branch.*

 Just before you jump into code you are approached by your new and eager to deliver Product Manager who asks you to implement your first feature - the search of items